 What Are Use It or Lose It Employee Vacation Policies?

-What is a “use or lose it vacation policy”?
-In general, it means that if you don’t use your vacation or leave time by a pre-determined expiration date you lose the accrued time, and you won’t be paid for the unused time-off.
-However, there are state laws, union agreements and contracts that may regulate eligibility for accrued vacation days.
+When defining a “use or lose it vacation policy” it generally means that if you don’t use your vacation or personal leave time by a pre-determined expiration date, you will lose the accrued time, and you won’t be paid for the unused time-off.
+However, certain state laws, union agreements, and contracts regulate eligibility in some circumstances for accrued vacation days.

 State Law on Vacation Policies